Johan Munck

-Johan Munck (born 7 February 1943) is a Swedish lawyer and former President of the Supreme Court of Sweden (2007–2010).
+Johan Munck (7 February 1943–17 October 2025) was a Swedish lawyer and former President of the Supreme Court of Sweden (2007–2010).
 Since 2010, he is the editor of the Swedish code of laws.

+Early life and education

+Johan Munck was born in Malmö, Skåne County, the adopted son of the lawyer and former mayor of Malmö Thomas Munck af Rosenschöld.
+He received a Candidate of Law degree from Lund University in 1966.